duderstadt-lab/mars-docs/README.md

 * Sigma Calculator

 ### API
+The core API of MARS is based around scijava results tables and MoleculeArchives housing Molecule records.
+So the follow classes make-up the core API:
 * MARSResultsTable
 * MoleculeArchive
 * Molecule

-are among come of the classes that makeup the core API of MARS.